 Cannon found his way to Dogue de Bordeaux Rescue after his family had a financial hardship and he and two other Dogue de Bordeaux were surrendered to a shelter.

-Cannon continues to make good progress in the three weeks we have had him.
-He has gained a total of ten pounds, and we think another 5-7 should put him where he should be.
-The hookworm issues seems to be resolved.
+Cannon has gained ten pounds, and we think another 5-7 should put him where he should be.
 When we got him his coat was quite thin with flaking skin, and it is thickening a bit.
 He looks considerably better.

 We have been working on some basic social/family skills that he apparently lacks or forgot.
 He has learned not to snap at treats, but to take them gently from your hand.
 He knows commands to sit, lay down, stay, come, heel, wait, back up and a few others.
 He is great on leash.
 If he does pull a simple “slow down” creates some slack in the leash.
 He will heel when needed, and we have worked with him on heeling off leash in the confines of our property.
 He did well, clearly responding and understanding the verbal command without the restraint.
-He does not seem food aggressive at all with me, but he began by being pushy when food is put in his bowl.
 He now knows to wait, and will do so until I release him.
 He has learned to drop a retrieved ball on command.
 If we tell him to go and lay down while we are eating, he does so.
 Overall, he if very eager to please, a quick learner, and he doesn’t seem to have the stubborn streak that some Dogue de Bordeaux’s have.
-His trust for his foster dad is about 95% after three weeks.
-His respect is at 100%, and has not failed to obey him.

 Some fun things about Cannon: